 The Siffrin Academy

-Siffrin Academy at KSU Stark is opening November 1st of 2019, and the Academy is now taking inquiries and requests via our website at or by phone 330-478-0263.
+Siffrin Academy at KSU Stark opened in November of 2019, and the Trumbull location is set to open April 2020.
+Siffrin Academy is now taking inquiries and requests via our website at www.siffrin.org/contact or 330-478-0263.

 The Curriculum is a combination of classwork and discovery.
 Educational trips and community volunteerism are also part of the syllabus.
 This program is ideal for people graduating from high school and/or people on a path to employment.